DevHBB/DevHBB/README.md

 Not to replace development, but to:

-* explore ideas faster
+* 💡 Explore ideas faster
-* understand unfamiliar code
+* 🔍 Understand unfamiliar code
-* prototype features
+* 🧪 Prototype features
-* debug problems
+* 🐛 Debug problems
-* improve documentation
+* 📚 Improve documentation
-* experiment with new concepts
+* 🧠 Learn new concepts
+* ⚡ Automate repetitive work

 The goal is still simple:

-**Build things, learn from them, and make them better.**
+> **Build things, learn from them, and make them better.**

 ---